Jesper-Jung/NovelEmoVAE-VoiceConversion/README.md

 ```

 ### Step 3.
 Configure in the YAML file:
-Open the configuration file (config.yaml, config_preprocessed.yaml).<br>
+- Open the configuration file (config.yaml, config_preprocessed.yaml).
-Then, update the pre-trained model path (config.yaml) and the dataset paths that you created earlier (config_preprocess.yaml) as described in prerequisites.<br>
+- Then, update the pre-trained model path (config.yaml) and the dataset paths that you created earlier (config_preprocess.yaml) as described in prerequisites.
-Ensure the paths are consistent with the paths.
+- Ensure the paths are consistent with the paths.

 ***config.yaml***
 ```yaml